ahmedbutt7121991/flask-restful-app/README.md

-# MY FIRST FLASK RESTFULL API APP

-## INSTALLATION
-'''
-pip install Flask
-python app.py
-'''

-## DESCRIPTION

-## Implementation
-This project is implemented using flask and is a REST API for store.
+# Stores REST Api

+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

+Deployed on Heroku.